Jeff-Russ/git-dependency-manager/README.md

 ##### A small zsh script for managing dependencies that are git repositories.

+Git Dependency Manager (`gdm`) is a "no publish" package manager alternative that is language and platform agnostic.

-After working on projects making use of git repositories as libraries/frameworks for which no proper package manager exist, managing these dependencies felt a bit error-prone.
-I would often have to take note of what git commit hash my code depended on and move the git HEAD pointer to that commit... then moving it forward for newer projects.
-This doesn't work very well when collaborating as there is no mechanism for doing this automatically (selecting version numbers per-project) and no consistent path to reference the dependencies across different machines.
+It was created to address the issue working on projects that make use of git repositories as libraries/frameworks for that have not been published to any package manager.
+For a particular "package" to be available via `gdm`, the only criteria is that it be hosted as git repository. `gdm` ensures each collaborator is working with the same version of requirement with consistent paths to reference them across different machines.

-So I made little zsh script to do this for me.
-It's not ideal but it does the job.
-It depends on too many implementation details of git and commit message practices such as tagging releases but it works, for now.

-So if the problem this script tackles is a problem for you as well, give it a shot.
-It won't touch any part of your system beside a single global directory you choose to keep all dependencies and, optionally, a directory within each of your projects where links to the globally installed repositories are generated.

 # Features

+* A given requirement specifies the version as the value of a git tag (or pattern matching that value) or a commit hash.
-* Disk space efficient:  inspired by [pnpm](https://www.npmjs.com/package/pnpm/v/3.7.0-3), project dependencies are hard links to a global store.
+* Disk space efficient: inspired by [pnpm](https://www.npmjs.com/package/pnpm/v/3.7.0-3), if multiple projects on a particular machine have the same requirement, they reference the same files (via hard links) such that no additional storage is required.
-  * Automatic cleaning of unused dependencies kept in global store via reference counting of hard links.
-* Multiple versions of the same dependency can be switched between or used concurrently.
+* Low barrier to participation:
+  * `gdm` is a "no publish," meaning any dependency that is available to be cloned as a git repository is by default a "package" available via `gdm`.
-* Nothing is installed on your system and no changes are made to your shell environment.
-Simply include the `gdm` in your project root and all collaborators can assemble the same dependency configuration by one call to this script.
+  * Your collaborators needn't have anything preinstalled: simply include a configuration script in your project root and all collaborators can assemble the same dependency configuration by one call to this script.

 # News